EcoSan toilets – an alternative to conventional sanitation in vulnerable locations

 The EcoSan toilet is a closed system that does not need water, so is an alternative to leach pit toilets in places where water is scarce or where the water table is high and the risk of groundwater contamination is increased.
 The toilet is based on the principle of recovery and recycling of nutrients from excreta to create a valuable resource for agriculture.

 When the pit of an EcoSan toilet fills up it is closed and sealed.
 After about eight to nine months, the faeces are completely composted to organic manure and can be used on farms.
 When the first pit is closed, users can switch to using the second pit.
-The pictures below show how the manure is used on farms.

 After a successful demonstration in one village, acceptance of the technology has increased and communities have asked for EcoSan toilets to be built in five other panchayats of Korba.
 The fact that people in these communities have contributed up to 40% of the cost is further proof of the acceptance the technology enjoyed.